-As observed in international precedents, when either parent is eligible for the benefit, it is normally used by women.
-In Uruguay, use reflects a rigid gender contract in social representations around childcare.
+661 Social Security Indicators, Social Security Institute (BPS), 2025 contract in social representations around childcare.
 The impact of social representations around childcare is reinforced by the state's strong promotion of exclusive breastfeeding in the first 6 months.
 National regulations adopted in 2009 (Ministry of Public Health Ordinance 217/09) establish the importance of exclusive nursing in the first 6 months, and supplementary breastfeeding up to the age of 2 years, while defining the obligations of health services in that regard.
 Such recommendations form part of campaigns conducted by the state and health provider institutions.
-In other words, the shared use of part-time leave is discouraged by an apparent contradiction: on the one hand, women are advised to breastfeed their children during the first 6 months and, on the other, they are afforded the opportunity to transfer their right to part-time leave to their partners in the same six months.
+In other words, the shared use of part-time leave is discouraged by an apparent contradiction: on the one hand, women are advised to breastfeed their children during the first 6 months and, on the other, they are afforded the opportunity to transfer their right to part-time leave to their partners in the same six months.662